 There are already guidance publications for the adoption of water and sewerage infrastructure, which will provide a useful starting point for companies, but the sector guidance companies are now required to produce will be expected to comply with the requirements in the Code.

-The Code sets out the minimum requirements for these documents, including information and publication requirements; when deviations from them may be permitted; and governance arrangements, which include the sector convening panels to deal with changes to the codes.
+The Code sets out the minimum requirements for these documents, including information and publication requirements; when deviations from them may be permitted; and governance arrangements, which include the sector convening governance panels to consider future changes to the Code.

 What timetable is the sector working to?

 On 7 January 2019, companies submitted draft water sector guidance and a draft model water adoption agreement for our approval.
-This followed an extension to the original deadline for the submission of these documents was 1 October 2018, however, at the request of companies an extension to 7 January 2019 was agreed, in order for further stakeholder engagement and consultation on the documents to take place.
+This followed an extension to the original deadline for the submission of 1 October 2018, in order for companies to further engage and consult with stakeholders on the documents.